Have you heard of insulin resistance? Learn how to recognize insulin resistance symptoms and how to treat the condition before diabetes sets in.

 Avoid cooking with vegetable and seed oils.
 These easily go rancid when exposed to heat.
 Vegetable and seed oils promote inflammation as described here.
 It’s difficult to improve your insulin function with inflammation.

 There are lots of excellent low-carb sources on the web.
-Low-carb recipe blogs like this one are very helpful.
+And a low-carb recipe blog can be very helpful.

 Are you concerned about insulin resistance?
 Let us know below……